 White & Case

 White & Case’s London office is one of the most venerable in the City, having been around since 1971.
 So it's safe to say that it looks set, along with competitors Shearman & Sterling and Weil Gotshal, to be here for good.
 After well over a decade of rapid expansion, the firm now employs over 380 lawyers in the UK.
 No small fish, this one.
 Internationally, too, W&C is in the top ten of US firms - and near the top half of that.

 And its lawyers are extremely well paid.
 The first seat trainee salary is among the highest in the City at £46k, and flies up to £105k at NQ level.
 Add to this top quality international work, a bonus that kicks in once associates beat their target of 1,750 chargeable hours and a guaranteed overseas seat for trainees and it looks like a cracking deal.

 The office is described as having a "really relaxed atmosphere" even if the IT support is "a bit shonky".
 The firm makes a big play of taking diversity very seriously – even if it's still “not an easy place to be a senior lawyer and a woman”, it is apparently "so diverse that it's difficult to find an English person in some departments".

 The Broad Street offices are very swish (albeit with extremely slow and "unpredictable" lifts and a canteen which scored 1/5 for hygiene a few years ago (since rectified and up to 5/5)).
-There are plenty of opportunities for extra-curricular drinking and historically some of the best biscuits in the City: "the cookies have had a revamp - they are bigger and more chocolatey!
+There are plenty of opportunities for extra-curricular drinking and historically some of the best biscuits in the City: "the cookies have had a revamp - they are bigger and more chocolatey!"